-The Luman Strong House was completed in 1867, built in the Italianate style to blend with many of the downtown buildings in the neighboring Iowa Street Historic District.
-After a major 2003 expansion, this two-story home now boasts four bedrooms, two full baths, and endless entertaining space inside and out, all while retaining the original clapboard facade.
+Circa 1865, the Luman Strong House is the oldest structure in the Strong-Jones Historic District of Dodgeville, Wisconsin, just five minutes to Lands End and two blocks to the Iowa Street Historic District downtown.
+After a recent expansion, this Italianate home boasts four bedrooms, two full baths, and endless entertaining space inside and out, all while retaining the original clapboard fa ade.

 View 67 Photos